ncats/services/docs/configuration.md

 #### Elastic Application Performance Monitoring (APM)

 Configuration of the Elastic APM Node.js agent to connect to the APM server is controlled via environment variables.
-These variables are optional if Elastic APM is optional.
+These variables are optional if Elastic APM is not needed.

 | Environment Variable   | Value |
 | ------------- | ------------- |